geocam/geocamMobileForAndroid/docs/architecture.rst

 recording the orientation of when the image was captured as well as camera-related things such as auto-focusing and actually taking the picture.

-*Tangent* If I were to rewrite this application, I would use the built-in camera application and listen for orientation data elsewhere.
+**Tangent:** If I were to rewrite this application, I would use the built-in camera application and listen for orientation data elsewhere.
 This allows a much more integrated and streamlined interface.
 This would have the added benefit of allowing people to pick previous photos to upload as well, even if it means we